 - The Leitner system: students create Q&A flashcards with a question on one side, and an answer on the other (or key terminology on one side, and definitions on the other).
 They test themselves several times a week, and revise each card depending on whether they got it right last time or not.
 Watch the video to see it in action - video available at the following link.

 - Read, cover, write, check students learn key information in their knowledge organisers by reading a small section, covering it up, saying the definitions to themselves, writing out those key terms and definitions in their self-quizzing books, then checking to see if they got them right.
 They should correct any errors in green pen, then repeat the process.
+Watch this being done in the following video linked here.

 Effective revision should make you think